FORCE-CON/ARMY WEEK SAN DIEGO - SEPTEMBER 20, 2023 - GO ARMY!

-I had been working on a scene where paratroopers came in to support a mission involving MIA/POW’s.
+I had been working on a scene where paratroopers came in to support the Purple Foxes United mission involving POW/MIA’s.
 I had always envisioned the first stick to be legendary WWII, 101st Airborne Division “Screaming Eagle” paratroopers.
 My heart was set to have Tom Rice at the door as he did on D-Day.

 I wanted to make certain all the legendary WWII paratroopers were included starting with the ones I knew and loved, admired and trusted; Vincent J. Speranza, Dan McBride, Tom Rice, and eventually Bob Noody, Joe Reilly, Huff Huffstetler and so on.

 The second stick was to be the proceeding era of Vietnam, Korea and present day paratroopers and parachutists that had served; Airborne Demonstration Team, Original U.S. Army Golden Knight, Jerry Bourquin, former Joint Special Operations Task Force Commander, Colonel Alan Boyer, United States Army Special Forces Colonel Raymond Steeley, prior Marines; Colonel John Bates and Master Sergeant Jon Tehan, 101st Airborne Brigade Tiger Force; Jumpmaster Will Wilson, David Dever, Bill Crook and “Dink” Dinkle.

 These great men were included as my way of thanking them for their selfless service and dedication to our country.
 I allowed a few spaces for anyone of significance I may have unintentionally missed.
 It was a very selective process.
 In fact, at the time, I was writing in “Battle of the Bulge,” Vincent J. Speranza and I wanted to make sure those chosen to be highlighted were noteworthy to jump on the same mission and out of the same aircraft as my favored WWII veterans.
 Fictionally speaking of course.